apache/hadoop/hadoop-submarine/hadoop-submarine-core/src/site/markdown/QuickStart.md

 ## Build from source code

-If you want to build submarine project by yourself, you can follow the steps:
+If you want to build the Submarine project by yourself, you can follow the steps:

 - Run 'mvn install -DskipTests' from Hadoop source top level once.